-- 1. Exhibitors must be enrolled in the market goat project in Pueblo County. - 2.
-Market wether or doe must weigh 60 or more pounds.
+1. Exhibitors must be enrolled in the market goat project in Pueblo County.

+- 2. Market wether or doe must weigh 60 or more pounds.
 Any market goat weighing under 60 pounds is ineligible for the Pueblo County Showcase Sale. - 3.
 Exhibitors are permitted to weigh in goats with neck chains but blankets must be removed. - 4.
 Feeder Class will be any goat weighing under 60 pounds. - 5.
 Market goats must be carrying all milk teeth in normal positions.
 Goats showing either or both of the first pair of permanent incisors will be disqualified. - 6.
-No paint, powder or any artificial coloring may be used on goats. - 7.
+No paint, powder or any artificial coloring may be used on goats.
+Clear adhesive only may be used on goat legs for show only and all adhesive must be removed immediately after the final drive of the market goat show. - 7.
 Any goat having any external parasites will be disqualified and removed from the grounds. - 8.
 Goats entered in market classes may not be shown in any other class. - 9.
 Recommendation: Classes will be split evenly based on weight and number of animals entered (must have three animals per class to have market goats split into individual classes). - 10.
-Exhibitors will be required to have horns tipped blunt on all market goats before arrival at fairgrounds. - 11.
-All market goats must be shown with a collar or chain. - 12.
-In all market goat classes, bracing will be allowed; however, the front feet of the goat must remain on the show ring floor while being shown. - 13.
+Exhibitors will be required to have horns tipped blunt on all market goats before arrival at fairgrounds.
+If horned, Market Goats must have horns tipped (not less than the diameter of a dime at the end) Tipping of horns is not allowed on the grounds.
+Exhibitors will receive one verbal warning at the initial weigh-in.
+Any species superintendent can deem horns unsafe. - 11.
+All market goats must be shown with a collar, chain, or an approved show halter.
+Species superintendents reserve the right to approve extreme collars or halters. - 12.
+In all market goat classes, bracing will be allowed; however, no dangling is allowed. - 13.
 The qualified market goats will have the option to sell in the Pueblo County Showcase Sale. - 14.
 All goats must be slick shorn (with no indication of blocking) to the skin above the knee and hock joints, excluding the tail switch before official weigh-in.